top of page

 volunteering

-Our volunteers are essential to a successful shelter and we are very fortunate to have their ongoing support, communication skills and teamwork.
 Volunteering has always been a core value at Maidstone Churches Winter Shelter.
 Words cannot begin to express how grateful we are for the dedication, care and kind-heartedness of our volunteers each winter.
+We are really pleased to have so many people who are happy to give up their time and skills to support us in our work.

 Our shelters run from various church venues around Maidstone and we have a variety of different shifts available for our volunteers.
 Further details of these shifts are shown below.